 The Greyhound rolled on through Circleville, Chillicothe, and Portsmouth, Ohio, making short stops only to load and unload passengers, as the driver said he would.
 Smokers, as soon as the bus stopped and its door opened, jumped off to see how many draws on a cigarette they could get in the allotted time.

-It was a good visit, as generally most vacations are—a break from the regular work routine.
-In considering the vacation and the mode of transportation I would take to Ohio, I had tossed about whether I should drive or go by bus.
-Ah, well, I guess my decision is apparent now, being this far along into my story, taking Greyhound’s suggestion to “take the bus and leave the driving to [them].”
+It was an enjoyable visit, as generally, most vacations are—a break from the regular work routine.
+In considering the trip and the mode of transportation I would take to Ohio, I had tossed about whether I should drive or go by bus.
+Ah, well, I guess my decision is apparent now, being this far along into my story, taking Greyhound's suggestion to "take the bus and leave the driving to [them]."
 And, indeed, as I learned later, even though I was unable to see in advance I would experience the crowded bus on my return trip, that was the wiser choice.

 The ten-minute break now fast expiring, one by one the passengers returned to the bus with their purchases.
-The bitter man with the disabled arm also returned to the bus with a box of chicken and a cup of coffee.
-He seated himself a row back from his original position but still on the opposite side of the bus from me.
-He then commenced to dine.
+The bitter man with the injured arm also got back on the bus with a box of chicken and a cup of coffee.
+He seated himself a row behind his original position but still on the opposite side of the bus from me.
+He then commenced dining.

-The driver resuming, his position at the wheel, in grateful appreciation one passenger started singing, “For he’s a jolly good fellow…” Others chimed in.
+The driver, too, resumed his position at the wheel.
+In grateful appreciation, one passenger started singing, "For he's a jolly good fellow…" Others, too, began singing with that one.

 With a chuckle, the driver responded, "I know."

 Soon we were on the road again toward Charleston and points south.